ralexale/genlogs-technical-test-front/README.md

 ### 2. Carrier Search

-- On clicking "Search", the `handleSearch` function is triggered.
+- On clicking "Search", the `handleSearch` function (managed by `useHandleSearchForm` which uses `react-hook-form`) is triggered.
-- It first validates if both city inputs are provided.
+- It first validates if both city inputs are provided using `react-hook-form` and a Zod schema.
-- **Mock Carrier Data**: Currently, the carrier data is mocked.
-Based on predefined city pairs (New York - Washington D.C., San Francisco - Los Angeles), a static list of carriers is displayed.
-For other city pairs, a default list of carriers is shown.
+- **Carrier Data Fetching**: Carrier data is fetched from a backend API using `src/services/carriers.service.ts`, which utilizes a `src/lib/custom-fetch.ts` helper for making the request.
-- The `showMap` state is set to `true` to render the map section.
+- The `showMap` state is set to `true` to render the map section upon successful carrier search.

 ### 3. Map Display and Directions